C7921/Jamf-Scripts/README.md

 ---------------------------

+### RemoveKeyChainItem.sh
+Removes selected keychain item name that is parsed in the Parameter

+#### Planned updates
+- Better flow and reprint for the grep and cut Commands
+- Improve own understanding of keychain items in command line and security commands
+- Better layout and format 9(visually...)

 ### RenameHDDVariable.sh
 Checks with JSS to see if a variable has been entered, also checks if the name has already been changed.